Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Introduction

 One possible derivation of models is based on first principles, for instance, Newton's laws of motion, Kirchhoff's circuit laws, and the first and second law of thermodynamics.
 However, their application often requires expert knowledge, calls for a priori simplifications to obtain suitable models for control, or is more time consuming than the controller design itself.
 At the same time, the goal intrinsically is the controller instead of a model.

 For these reasons, data-driven approaches \citep{DDC_Survey} have gained in popularity.
 There system properties are verified and controllers designed from measured trajectories of the underlying system.
-System identification \citep{SysID,SysId} represents a so-called indirect data-driven method because first a model is identified from data and then a controller is derived by model-based control.
+System identification \citep{SysID,SysId} represents a so-called indirect data-driven method because first a model is identified from data and then analyzed or a controller is derived by model-based techniques.
 However, here the mismatch between the identified model and the underlying system is often obscure.
-Hence, the design of a controller with closed-loop stability and performance guarantees is jeopardized though inherent guarantees of the design procedure.
-Indeed, the investigation of the model mismatch is even for the identification of linear time-invariant (LTI) systems an active research field \citep{Oymak}.
-Thereby, the tool chain from system identification to controller synthesis is rather unpredictable when it comes to the achieved control performance.
+Indeed, the investigation of the model mismatch is even for the identification of linear time-invariant (LTI) systems an active research field \citep{Oymak}. \TM{At the same time, if this mismatch is unknown, then} the design of a controller with closed-loop stability and performance guarantees is jeopardized though inherent guarantees of the control design procedure.

 Investigations of direct data-driven techniques for LTI systems without an intermediate modelling step include PID control \citep{PID}, adaptive control \citep{LinAdaptive}, iterative feedback tuning \citep{IDT}, virtual reference feedback tuning \citep{VRFT}, reinforcement learning \citep{Reinforcement}, unfalsified control \citep{UnfalContr}, and subspace-based LQG-control \citep{SubSpaceID}.